tulong66/ROMA/docs/CORE_CONCEPTS.md

    - Task is complex and needs decomposition
    - Planner agent breaks it into subtasks (THINK, WRITE, or SEARCH)
    - Each subtask goes through its own atomizer
-   - Process repeats recursively
+   - Process repeats recursively to any depth

+4. **Horizontal Dependencies** (Optional):
+   - Tasks can depend on siblings at the same level
+   - Dependent tasks wait for predecessors to complete
+   - Results flow left-to-right when dependencies exist
+   - Independent tasks execute in parallel

-4. **AGGREGATOR collects results**:
+5. **AGGREGATOR collects results**:
    - Once all subtasks complete
-   - Combines results intelligently
+   - Combines results intelligently based on context
    - Returns synthesized result to parent
+   - Parent may itself be a subtask in a larger tree

 ## 🎚️ Recursive Depth Control